-Mr. Ordway is known for his successful handling of international matters involving multiple foreign laws and languages, and for his ability to deal with expert witnesses from diverse disciplines and countries.
-He is particularly adept at presenting and simplifying difficult and complex technical, scientific issues for juries and arbitral tribunals and at developing strategies for avoiding litigation.
-The subject matter of the actions in which Mr. Ordway has been involved is extremely diverse, including matters relating to nuclear power, the oil industry, electrical equipment, PCBs, asbestos, lysine, construction, mining, real estate, tax, accounting, banking, and the Internet.
+Mr. Ordway is known for his successful oversight and litigation of international matters involving multiple foreign laws and languages, and for his ability to deal with expert witnesses from a broad range of disciplines and countries.
+He is particularly adept at presenting and simplifying difficult and complex technical, scientific issues for juries and arbitral tribunals, and at developing strategies for avoiding litigation.
+The subject matter of the actions in which Mr. Ordway has been involved is extremely diverse, including matters relating to nuclear power, alternative energy, the oil industry, electrical equipment, PCBs, asbestos, lysine, construction, mining, real estate, tax, accounting, banking, and the Internet.
 Mr. Ordway also has extensive experience in antitrust and bankruptcy, having been responsible for the litigation of all claims in one of the largest real estate bankruptcies of the 1990s.
-In addition, he has supervised internal investigations concerning environmental spills, cosmetic products and pharmaceuticals, and coordinated litigations across the country concerning the same product.
+In addition, he has supervised internal investigations concerning environmental spills, cosmetic products and pharmaceuticals, and coordinated litigations across the country concerning the same products.

 He has handled international arbitrations before various arbitral institutions, including the International Chamber of Commerce (ICC), the International Centre for the Settlement of Investment Disputes (ICSID), the American Arbitration Association, the Arbitration Court of the Hungarian Chamber of Commerce and Industry, and the International Arbitration Centre of the Austrian Federal Economic Chamber.
 Mr. Ordway was also consulted with respect to the development of the arbitration provisions of NAFTA and frequently advises clients on the proper drafting of arbitration agreements.
 He has previously served on the European Advisory Committee of the CPR Institute for Dispute Resolution and an ICC Task Force on the arbitration of antitrust disputes and is a former Chairman of the Subcommittee on International Litigation for the Trial Practice Committee of the American Bar Association.